 The dual burden of family responsibilities and agricultural workloads is a prominent issue for women in rural India.
 Women in the coastal regions of Odisha, particularly in the Ganjam district, navigate these challenges amidst socioeconomic and environmental vulnerabilities.
 Agriculture, being labor-intensive and often unrewarding, combined with the traditional expectations of caregiving, exacerbates stress and mental health concerns.
 Furthermore, coastal regions are frequently exposed to climatic events such as cyclones, adding another layer of hardship.
 These compounded pressures can lead to a cycle of anxiety and depression, significantly impacting the overall well-being of these women and hindering their ability to contribute effectively to both family and community life.
 Addressing these mental health challenges requires a multifaceted approach, including access to mental health resources, community support systems, and initiatives aimed at empowering women through education and skill development.
 Implementing such initiatives not only fosters resilience among women but also enhances their capacity to manage stress and improve their quality of life, ultimately benefiting entire communities.
 Building strong networks that promote collaboration and share resources can further amplify these efforts, creating a supportive environment where women feel valued and empowered to overcome the challenges they face.
 Fostering partnerships between local organizations, government agencies, and community leaders can play a crucial role in ensuring the sustainability of these initiatives, enabling women to thrive both personally and professionally.

-This study aims to investigate how the intersection of these responsibilities affects the mental health of women in the Ganjam district.
+This study aimed to investigate how the intersection of these responsibilities affects the mental health of women in the Ganjam district, India.
 It explores the coping mechanisms adopted by these women and evaluates the support structures available to them.
-Through a comprehensive review of existing literature and a detailed discussion of findings, this research seeks to contribute to policy recommendations for improving the well-being of rural women.
-By highlighting the unique challenges faced by women in these communities, this study will also emphasize the importance of tailored interventions that address their specific needs and promote resilience.
-Ultimately, the goal is to foster an environment where women can access necessary resources and support systems, enabling them to navigate their dual roles more effectively while enhancing their overall quality of life.
+Through a comprehensive review of existing literature and a detailed discussion of findings, this research sought to contribute to policy recommendations for improving the well-being of rural women.
+By highlighting the unique challenges faced by women in these communities, this study also emphasized the importance of tailored interventions that address their specific needs and promote resilience.
+Ultimately, the goal was to foster an environment where women can access necessary resources and support systems, enabling them to navigate their dual roles more effectively while enhancing their overall quality of life.

 2. Review of Literature